Postgraduate Diploma in Music Performance

 3.5 The following language proficiency must be passed for admission to the individual study programme:

-• One-year programme in music performance – Language proficiency in Norwegian/other Scandinavian languages must be passed in accordance with the UiS requirements/Samordna Opptak.
+• One-year programme in music performance – Language proficiency in Norwegian/other Scandinavian languages and English must be passed in accordance with the UiS requirements/Samordna Opptak.

-• Bachelor's programme in Music Performance – Language proficiency in Norwegian/other Scandinavian languages must be passed in accordance with the UiS requirements/Samordna Opptak.
+• Bachelor's programme in Music Performance – Language proficiency in Norwegian/other Scandinavian languages and English must be passed in accordance with the UiS requirements/Samordna Opptak.

-• Further education in music performance – Language proficiency in English must be passed in accordance with the UiS requirements.
+• Extension Studies in Music Performance – Language proficiency in English must be passed in accordance with the UiS requirements.

 • Master's Programme in Music Performance – Language proficiency in English must be passed in accordance with the UiS requirements.